 A12.04.02 Inspection of QA Program Implementation.

 a.
 Select a sample of tracking systems for calibrated M&TE (may be multiple systems to control M&TE).
 Verify that a log-out/log-in system is in place to control the use of M&TE and is maintained by authorized personnel.
 Interview the instrument and control supervisory personnel to verify that the M&TE program aspects are understood.
-If it is not apparent that the supervisory personnel have a clear understanding, then the inspector should examine documents to determine if requirements for training or qualification are sufficient (reference Appendix 2 for additional information on training and qualification.
+If it is not apparent that the supervisory personnel have a clear understanding, then the inspector should examine documents to determine if requirements for training or qualification are sufficient (reference Appendix 2 for additional information on training and qualification).

 b.
 Select a sample of calibrated M&TE from the tracking system(s) of active M&TE used to conduct an activity (e.g., test and inspection procedures).
 Verify that the M&TE met requirements by conducting the following: